 - Limit your time on social networks/games – An hour a day or lesser.
 You may scroll, tweet, post, like, share only during this period, you aren’t allowed to exceed this time limit.
 Network in real life.
 Play a sport, pick up a new hobby !

 - Back to reality – Learn to be present, enjoy the beauty of life , meet new people, go to new places and do new things.
 You get one shot at life, you can sit at home scrolling all day, or get up and go do something worthwhile.
 Your choice.
+You can start with our mindfulness guide.

 Set a goal – make a plan – and make it work.